zksecurity/stwo-book/src/air-development/tutorial/writing-a-spreadsheet.md

 Note that the values in the `BaseColumn` need to be of type `M31`, which refers to the Mersenne-31 prime field that Stwo uses.
 This means that the integers in the table must be in the range $[0, 2^{31}-1)$.

-Now that we have our table, we can move on to the next section.
+Now that we have our table, let's move on!